 “The best thing about the future is that it comes only one day at a time.”

 Growing up my Grandfather always said, “Time waits for no one”.
 In 1979, Grandpa was forty-eight years my senior, so naturally his words went in one ear and out the other.
-At 10 years old, I was simply not at the place to recognize the profoundness of his wisdom because I was too busy thinking about pick-up football games with my friends or which of my cousins I could convince to do something crazy, like ride their bike without a helmet or drink from a garden hose (amazingly, we all lived)!
+At 10 years old, I was simply not at the place to recognize the profoundness of his wisdom because I was too busy thinking about pick-up football games with my friends who may have bet on sites like w88oaz.com or which of my cousins I could convince to do something crazy, like ride their bike without a helmet or drink from a garden hose (amazingly, we all lived)!

 Fast forward 35 years to 2014.
 Where I grew up in Northeast Ohio is about to experience the annual sights, sounds, and smells of autumn, Grandpa’s favorite season.
 Green grass and leaves are beginning to hint of their eventual concession to fall’s crisp nights, promising a magnificent landscape of burnt orange, bright yellow and deep red everywhere you look.
 Signaling the change in seasons, the thrill of Friday night high school football games is prevalent, as is sweet corn, college football and the MLB fall classic.
 Grandpa is now 92 and I am a young 45 (40 is the new 20!).